-Cheap Fitbit sale prices can save you a lot of money at this time of year as the number one name in fitness trackers are a popular Christmas present and retailers fight each other to bring you the best deals of the year.
+Cheap Fitbit sale prices can save you a lot of money at this time of year as the number one name in fitness trackers are a popular pick to keep you inspired to nail those fitness goals.

 The competition in the fitness tracker world is ever-growing, which is actually good news for lower Fitbit prices as the brand has to push hard to remain competitive in price.
 And with each fresh iteration of its fitness trackers or smart watches we see further improvements, showing that corners aren't being cut to keep prices down either.
 New versions usually mean cheaper Fitbit prices on older models too, so there's always a bargain to be had somewhere.

 This guide to the best cheapest Fitbit deals takes a look at the models still readily available and compares prices at a wide range of retailers.
 So if the newer ones are looking a bit pricey for your needs, keep scrolling down, and we're sure we'll be able to find you something.